Hurricane Jeanne: Meteorological history

-Originally, the NHC anticipated that Jeanne would turn northwestward and move ashore northeastern Florida.
-However, the ridge to its north caused Jeanne to continue westward.
-Late on September 25, Jeanne attained peak winds of 120 mph (195 km/h).
-An eyewall replacement cycle halted further strengthening, and at 0400 UTC on September 26, Jeanne made landfall at peak intensity on the southern end of Hutchinson Island near Stuart, Florida.
+Late on September 25, Jeanne attained peak winds of 120 mph (195 km/h), before an eyewall replacement cycle halted further strengthening.
+At 04:00 UTC on September 26, Jeanne made landfall at peak intensity on the southern end of Hutchinson Island near Stuart, Florida.
 Its eye was 58 mi (93 km) in diameter, and the minimum barometric pressure at landfall was 950 mbar.
-The hurricane moved ashore in almost the same location that Hurricane Frances hit 21 days prior.
-As it moved inland, Jeanne weakened, quickly losing its eye.
-By 14 hours after landfall, Jeanne weakened to tropical storm status near the Tampa Bay area.
-After turning northward, Jeanne entered southern Georgia and weakened into a tropical depression.
+The hurricane moved ashore only 5 mi away from where Hurricane Frances hit 21 days prior.
+Jeanne weakened while moving inland, quickly losing its eye.
+It fell to tropical storm status late on September 26 near the Tampa Bay area.
+After turning northward, Jeanne entered southern Georgia.
+It weakened into a tropical depression late on September 27.
 The ridge to its north moved off the coast as a weak cold front moved toward Jeanne.
 The interaction between nearby dry air and Jeanne's circulation produced conditions favorable for a tornado outbreak.
-After crossing into Virginia, Jeanne transitioned into an extratropical cyclone by September 29 near Washington, D.C.
+After crossing into Virginia, Jeanne transitioned into an extratropical cyclone at 00:00 UTC on September 29 near Washington, D.C.
 Later that day, the remnants of Jeanne exited into the Atlantic Ocean and merged with a cold front.

 Preparations

 Caribbean

-Hurricane Jeanne making landfall on the east coast of Hispaniola, September 16.

-Upon Jeanne's formation, tropical storm watches and warnings were issued for islands across the northeastern Caribbean, including the Anguilla, Saba, Sint Eustatius, the Dutch portion of St. Martin, Saint Kitts and Nevis, Puerto Rico, and the Virgin Islands.
+Upon Jeanne's formation, tropical storm watches and warnings were issued for islands across the northeastern Caribbean, including Anguilla, Saba, Sint Eustatius, the Dutch portion of St. Martin, Saint Kitts and Nevis, Puerto Rico, and the Virgin Islands.
 The NHC issued hurricane warnings for the United States Virgin Islands (USVI) and Puerto Rico, anticipating that Jeanne would become a hurricane before crossing the latter island.
-USVI Governor Charles Wesley Turnbull issued a state of emergency and ordered the territory's schools to close.
-Airports in the territory closed during the storm passage.
-In Puerto Rico, all ports were closed, and most flights were canceled, while the island's power grid was turned off to prevent damage.
+In Vega Baja, Puerto Rico, an elderly man fell from a roof to his death while installing storm shutters.
+Across Puerto Rico, all ports were closed, and most flights were canceled.
+The island's power grid was turned off to prevent damage.
 Government offices and courts were also closed.
 Governor Sila María Calderón forbade the sale of alcohol during the storm.
 Ferry service was temporarily suspended between the mainland and both Vieques and Culebra.
-More than 1,000 people fled to evacuation shelters in Puerto Rico.
-In Vega Baja, an elderly man fell from a roof to his death while installing storm shutters.
+The local National Weather Service (NWS) office issued flood warnings for every municipality in the territory.
+River flood warnings were issued for the Cibuco, Guanajibo, and La Plata rivers.
+Ultimately, 3,629 people in flood zones were forced to evacuate.
+USVI Governor Charles Wesley Turnbull issued a state of emergency and ordered the territory's schools to close.
+Airports in the USVI closed during the storm's passage.

-The first tropical storm watches for the Dominican Republic were issued on September 14.
-By the time Jeanne made landfall, hurricane warnings were in place between Saona Island and Puerto Plata, covering much of the country's northeast coast.
-Across the Dominican Republic, 22,740 evacuated, more than half of whom stayed in one of 145 official shelters.
+Officials in the Dominican Republic issued hurricane warnings between Saona Island and Puerto Plata, covering much of the country's northeast coast.
+Across the country, 22,740 people were evacuated, more than half of whom stayed in one of 145 official shelters.
 Officials in the country advised residents to stay away from the coast and waterways.
 There were also tropical storm warnings along the northern coast of Haiti covering as far west as Môle-Saint-Nicolas.
+Haiti lacked systems for early warnings, leaving residents unprepared for Jeanne's floods.